Are you after insurance cover for your home and contents? Consider a policy from Australia Post.

 - Impacts to your home.
-Impact caused by motor vehicle, aircraft, watercraft, space debris, falling trees, aerials, animals etc.
+Impact caused by motor vehicles, aircraft, watercraft, space debris, falling trees, aerials, animals, etc.

 - Removal of debris and rebuilding costs.
-When your home or contents are damaged by an insured event, Australia Post will cover the costs to remove debris from the home and demolish the home or any parts deemed unsafe.
+When your home or contents are damaged by an insured event, Australia Post will cover the cost of removing the debris from your home and demolishing the home or any parts deemed unsafe.
 Your policy will also cover the fees of an architect, surveyor or engineer as well as any building application fees.

 - Temporary accommodation costs.
 If the loss or damage caused by an insured event means that your home is unfit to live in, your home insurance policy will cover the cost of temporary accommodation for you, your family and your household pets while your home is being repaired or rebuilt.